 Notre Dame of West Haven has educated young men in the Holy Cross Tradition for more than 70 years.
 We are a leader in teaching and learning pedagogies for young men and are particularly skilled at identifying our students' strengths and supporting their emerging competencies.

 The SSAT is just one benchmark indicator to guide our review of applications for admission, but it is not the deciding factor.
 We look to develop the whole person during their four-year high school experience, and that is exactly the way we aim to access our incoming applicants.
 We know that standardized test scores do not always reflect a student’s true potential in the classroom and our objective is for applicants to know that we are taking many factors into consideration for admission.

 Ultimately we will make an admissions decision based on a prospective student’s leadership skills, community involvement, recommendations, prior standardized testing, and challenging coursework completed prior to arrival to Notre Dame.

 Register for the SSAT

 Prospective students register for the SSAT through the ND Admissions Account.
 There are multiple Standard test dates and testing centers from which to choose.
-Additionally, Notre Dame will offer several testing dates on our campus October 20, November 10, November 13, and December 4.
+Additionally, Notre Dame will offer several testing dates on October 26, November 2, November 13, and December 3.
 These are considered Flex testing dates that are only available by registering through your ND Admissions Account.

 Character Skills Snapshot